 Three to five monthly or biweekly treatments are recommended to achieve desired results.
 Through a series of sessions, microneedling can increase elastic skin fibers.
 Microneedling also helps the epidermis (the outermost layer of skin), which naturally thins with age, become thicker and tauter.

 What conditions does microneedling treat?

-Microneedling is used to treat a variety of skin conditions that cause depressions in the skin such as acne scarring, surgical scars, other scars, burns, enlarged pores, wrinkles (rhytides), and stretch marks (striae).
+Microneedling is used to treat a variety of skin conditions that cause depressions in the skin such as acne scarring, surgical scars, other scars, burns, enlarged pores, wrinkles, and stretch marks.
 (The procedure is less effective on deep, narrow “ice-pick” acne scars than on broader ones.)

-Because microneedling does not deliver heat to the skin like lasers do, people who have melasma (dark patches of skin) and hyperpigmentation (dark spots on the skin) can undergo microneedling without the risk of worsening pigmentation problems.
+Microneedling does not deliver heat to the skin like lasers do.
+As a result, people who have melasma (dark patches of skin) and hyperpigmentation (dark spots on the skin) can undergo microneedling without the risk of worsening pigmentation problems.
 (Darker skin is susceptible to pigmentation changes as a post-inflammatory response.)